dohyunkim116/ukbiobank-phenotyping-book/_book/06-make_code_dictionary.md

 ## try quote="" to avoid this warning.
 ```

-TPP codes do not appear in Read v2
+TPP codes do not appear in read v2

 ```r
 tpp_local %>% filter(code %in% read2_dict$read_code)